bjornpagen/bjornpagen.com/day-7810/en_US.md

 - Study Spanish
 - ~~Monitor AdWords campaigns~~
 - Write Quick Tour of the V8 Runtime - How to make your JS faster
+- Pick an open source project and write some docs